 Our core team

-Our core team is a group of autistic people of color with diverse backgrounds, identities, and experiences.
+Our core team is a group of autistic people of color and otherwise negatively racialized autistic people with diverse backgrounds, identities, and experiences.

 Past team members and community members in solidarity

 Sara María Acevedo is a disability justice activist who was formerly Disability Organizing and Research Fellow, and provided critical support to the Fund in Spring 2019.
 She is now Assistant Professor of Disability Studies in the Department of Educational Psychology at the Miami University in Ohio.
 She also serves on the board of directors for the Society for Disability Studies and the editorial board of Ought: The Journal of Autistic Culture.